beakdoctor/patterns/content/posts/chapter1.md

 ## Pattern 2 - associative destructuring

-The function `check-file` had a let-expression that initially threw me off for a while. `kw-opts` is an argument passed to the function.
+The function `check-file` had a let-expression that initially threw me off for a while.
+Here `kw-opts` is an argument passed to the function.

 ```clojure
 (let [{:keys [rules guard resolution reporter init-ns]